github/developer.github.com/content/v3/activity/events/types.md

 ## PullRequestEvent

-Triggered when a [pull request](/v3/pulls) is created, closed, reopened or synchronized.
+Triggered when a [pull request](/v3/pulls) is assigned, unassigned, labeled, unlabeled, opened, closed, reopened, or synchronized.

 ### Hook name